Welcome to today's edition of the Rush 24-7 podcast.

 The economy is not shaping up.

-Obama is started this whole charade in the State of the Union show.
+Obama started this whole charade in the State of the Union show.

-They're gonna they're gonna focus every bit of energy they have on the Buffett rule, the the new alternative minimum tax, class envy, try to get 99% of the people revved up and in full rage and hatred against the 1%.
+They're going to focus every bit of energy they have on the Buffett rule, the new alternative minimum tax, class envy, try to get 99% of the people revved up and in full rage and hatred against the 1%.

-And that's how they're gonna try to win the election, because they cannot talk about their record.
+And that's how they're going to try to win the elections because they cannot talk about their record.

 They cannot say, vote for Obama because we need four more years of this.